-Income category I Amalgamated Scho eme
+Income category Amalgamated scheme

-Member Adult dependent Child dependant
+Member Adult dependant Child dependant

 Option X

 R0 - R1 000

 R0 - R1 000 (savings)

 R1 001 - R3 000

 R1 001 - R3 000 (savings)

 R3 001 - R5 000

 R3 001 - R5 000 (savings)

 R5 000 plus

 R5 000 plus (savings)

 Option Y

 Option Y (savings)

 Option Z

 In the case where contributions for the amalgamated scheme will be changed, it is very important to note the basis for arriving at the monthly contribution rate charged.
 The breakdown of the monthly contribution should be on a per member/beneficiary per month basis.
+The submission should also include an impact analysis of the change in contribution in relation to member movements across options and how that will be mitigated.